History of ontology: 20th century

-Husserl

 Edmund Husserl sees ontology as a science of essences.
 Sciences of essences are contrasted with factual sciences: the former are knowable a priori and provide the foundation for the later, which are knowable a posteriori.
 Ontology as a science of essences is not interested in actual facts, but in the essences themselves, whether they have instances or not.
 Husserl distinguishes between formal ontology, which investigates the essence of objectivity in general, and regional ontologies, which study regional essences that are shared by all entities belonging to the region.
-Regions correspond to the highest genera of concrete entities: material nature, personal consciousness and interpersonal spirit.
+Regions correspond to the highest genera of concrete entities: material nature, personal consciousness, and interpersonal spirit.
 Husserl's method for studying ontology and sciences of essence in general is called eidetic variation.
 It involves imagining an object of the kind under investigation and varying its features.
 The changed feature is inessential to this kind if the object can survive its change, otherwise it belongs to the kind's essence.
-For example, a triangle remains a triangle if one of its sides is extended but it ceases to be a triangle if a fourth side is added.
+For example, a triangle remains a triangle if one of its sides is extended, but it ceases to be a triangle if a fourth side is added.
 Regional ontology involves applying this method to the essences corresponding to the highest genera.

-Heidegger

 Central to Martin Heidegger's philosophy is the notion of ontological difference: the difference between being as such and specific entities.
 He accuses the philosophical tradition of being forgetful of this distinction, which has led to the mistake of understanding being as such as a kind of ultimate entity, for example as "idea, energeia, substance, monad or will to power".
 Heidegger tries to rectify this mistake in his own "fundamental ontology" by focusing on the meaning of being instead, a project which is akin to contemporary meta-ontology.
 One method to achieve this is by studying the human being, or Dasein, in Heidegger's terminology.
 The reason for this is that we already have a pre-ontological understanding of being that shapes how we experience the world.
 Phenomenology can be used to make this implicit understanding explicit, but it has to be accompanied by hermeneutics in order to avoid the distortions due to the forgetfulness of being.
 In his later philosophy, Heidegger attempted to reconstruct the "history of being" in order to show how the different epochs in the history of philosophy were dominated by different conceptions of being.
 His goal is to retrieve the original experience of being present in the early Greek thought that was covered up by later philosophers.